Join the RHS today and support our charity

 There are about 260 species of solitary bee in Britain.

-The best ways to encourage bees of all type into you garden is by providing nectar and pollen rich flowers throughout the year and encouraging them to nest in your garden.
+The best ways to encourage bees of all types into you garden is by providing nectar and pollen rich flowers throughout the year and encouraging them to nest in your garden.

 Due to the rich diversity of plants growing in Britain’s gardens, these outside spaces, and the gardeners who tend them, are critical to support a wide range of pollinators.
 There are often more pollinators in our nation’s gardens than in surrounding agricultural land.There is though always space for more pollinators in our gardens.
 Here’s how you can do more to support pollinators in your garden, outside space or community.1.
-Nectar and pollen rich plants are crucial to support our pollinators; fill gardens and other ornamental plantings with a range of plants from the RHS Perfect for Pollinators lists.2.
+Nectar and pollen rich plants are crucial to support our pollinators; RHS research shows that to attract the maximum numbers of pollinators gardens and other ornamental plantings should be crammed with a range of flowering plants.
+A wide range of such plants can be found in the RHS Plants for Pollinators lists2.
 Avoid using pesticides wherever possible, never spray open flowers and always read and follow label instructions.
 Preventing and reducing pests and diseases by good cultivation, cultivar selection, garden hygiene and using biological control should always be the first line of control.
 If pesticides are used consider using short persistent organic products.
 Accepting the presence of some pests can provide larval food for pollinators, for example aphids are food for some hoverfly larvae.3.
 Provide nest sites for bees; either make your own or you can purchase nests for solitary bees.
 Some solitary bees nest in the ground, either in bare soil or short turf.
 They will find their own nest sites, so tolerate the small mounds of soil deposited by the female bees when they excavate their nest tunnels.
 Purpose built bumblebee nest boxes often go unused.
 Instead bumblebees often prefer to nest in holes in the ground, for example under hedges with plants along the base.
 One species, the tree bumblebee often uses bird nest boxes.4.
 Provide water for pollinators: Bees and other pollinators sometimes need to drink; having a shallow margin of a pond or a shallow dish filled with stones or marbles filled with water will provide a safe source of water.5.
 Become a beekeeper: Details of county beekeepers associations and training courses can be found at The British Beekeepers Association.

 Check out our "Helping our bees" blog.